rust-lang/async-book/src/getting_started/http_server_example.md

     // Set the address to run our socket on. let addr = SocketAddr::from(([127, 0, 0, 1], 3000));

-    // Call our run_server function, which returns a future.
+    // Call our `run_server` function, which returns a future.
-    // As with every `async fn`, we need to run that future in order for
+    // As with every `async fn`, for `run_server` to do anything,
-    // `run_server` to do anything.
-Additionally, since `run_server` is an
+    // the returned future needs to be run.
+Additionally, since `run_server`
-    // `async fn`, we need to convert it from a futures 0.3 future into a
+    // is an `async fn`, we need to convert it from a futures 0.3 future
-    // futures 0.1 future.
+    // into a futures 0.1 future.
     let futures_03_future = run_server(addr);
     let futures_01_future =
         futures_03_future.unit_error().boxed().compat(TokioDefaultSpawner);